YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

 + January 21st, 2023.
-Our work NORM, the first knowledge distillation work for N-to-One Rrepresentation Matching, is accepted to ICLR 2023.
+Our paper NORM, the first knowledge distillation work for N-to-One Rrepresentation Matching, is accepted to ICLR 2023.
 + January 11th, 2023.
 Our work Grid Convolution is accepted to AAAI 2023 as an oral paper.
 <!--+ November 19th, 2022.
 Our work Grid Convolution is accepted to AAAI 2023 as an oral paper.-->
 + October 13th, 2022.
 I am awarded as an Outstanding Reviewer from NeurIPS 2022.